JT-Bruch/TerraCraft/readme.md

 	- Genesis Tools
 		- Hoe
+			- Effect: When harvesting crops, each crop has a 3% chance of dropping a golden version, (if exists) or doubles the seed output.
 		- Sword
+			- Effect: When attacking an entity, has a 3% chance of applying an enchantment effect to any unenchanted armor player.
 		- Sickle
+			- Effect: When harvesting leaves, each leaf has a 3% chance of dropping a golden fruit in addition to a 50% chance of dropping saplings.
 		- Axe
+			- Effect: TBA
 		- Pickaxe
+			- Effect: When mining genesis ore, each block in a 3x3 pattern around the ore has a 3% chance to turn into a block of ingots.
+(DONE)
 		- Shovel
+			- Effect: When shoveling has 3% chance to turn natural dirt blocks around it into blocks of ore.
+(DONE)

 	- Ecopoiesis Tools
 		- Hoe
+			- Effect: TBA
 		- Sword
+			- Effect: TBA
 		- Sickle
+			- Effect: TBA
 		- Axe
+			- Effect: TBA
 		- Pickaxe
+			- Effect: TBA
 		- Shovel
+			- Effect: TBA

 	- Genesis Ore-related
 		- Ore Block